allmaps/workshops/2024-france-archives.md

 - Open the [Allmaps Editor](https://editor.allmaps.org)
 - Paste the link in the field and click `Load`.
 At the top you now see four tabs (you can always go back and forth).
 - ❗ If you get an error message, double check if you copied the right link.

+> ℹ️ **Dealing with error messages**
+>
+> For some maps of archives outside those proposed in the list above, you might see an error when entering the IIIF Manifest URL in the Allmaps Editor, e.g. `failed to fetch`.
+>
+> Sometimes this is due to the fact that Allmaps Editor doesn't (yet) support all possible implementations of IIIF Manifests, ... as specified by the [IIIF Presentation API](https://iiif.io/api/presentation/3.0/).
+In other cases, it's only a question of [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) not being enabled (i.e. the server hosting the image has not allowed other servers, in this case Allmaps Editor, to load the image).
+If you would really like to use this map in Allmaps, you can try to find out if this is indeed the problem by circumventing it e.g. using an 'Allow CORS' plugin for your browser.
+Raise your hand if you want help trying this out.

 ### Select the right Map
 - Select an image under the `Collection` tab (often there's only a single image to select).